 Pumpkin Chocolate Bars

 Chocolate is best wrapped in foil or stored in an airtight container.
 You can store in a cool, dry place like your pantry.
 Or you can store in the fridge, especially if you didn’t temper.

-Because this is made with dark chocolate and doesn’t have any dairy, it will last for up to two months!
+Because this is made with dark chocolate and doesn’t have any dairy, it will last for up to two months in the pantry or fridge!
 You can also freeze it so it lasts longer too.

+Pumpkin Chocolate Bars